 By default, the Flat Profile summarizes all major groups of functions and presents statistics over the processes.
-The exact contents of these groups depend on the group definitions stored in the trace file or as defined by the user; in the file poisson\icomm.single.stf, this is only MPI and Application.
+The exact contents of these groups depend on the group definitions stored in the trace file or as defined by the user; in the file poisson_icomm.single.stf, this is only MPI and Application.

-The Chart in Figure 4-24 shows that most of the time was spent in MPI, which is considered as pure overhead.
-To see the distribution of execution time over the individual MPI routines, right-click on the MPI entry and select Ungroup Group MPI from the context menu as shown in Figure 4-25.
+The Chart in Figure 4.24, "Function Profile" shows that most of the time was spent in MPI, which is considered as pure overhead.
+To see the distribution of execution time over the individual MPI routines, right-click on the MPI entry and select Ungroup Group MPI from the context menu as shown in Figure 4.25, "Ungrouping the function group MPI via the context menu".